kken0201/vscode-esa/README.md

 ![Post a new post](media/create.gif)

-- Edit an existing article
+- Edit an article

 ![Edit an existing article](media/update.gif)

-- Open an existing article
+- Open an article

 ![Open an existing article](media/get.gif)